 Now Sarai, Abram’s wife, had borne him no children.
 Genesis 16:1

-Not only in this verse it first mentioned that Sarah or previously was named Sarai (Gen. 11:29), was barren without a child.
-Genesis 11:30 also mentioned the same thing, she was barren had no child.
-As if God wanted us to know clearly He had closed Sarai’s womb to have children.
+It is not only in this verse that Sarah, previously named Sarai (Gen. 11:29), is first mentioned as being barren without a child.
+Genesis 11:30 also mentions the same thing, stating that she was barren and had no child.
+It seems as though God wanted us to clearly understand that He had closed Sarai’s womb and that she would not have children.

 Who was Sarai?

-Sarai was Abraham’s wife, a man previously called Abram, Genesis 11:29.
-Abraham is a patriarchal father known for his faith in God.
-The meaning of the name Sarai is the princess of a king.
-Perhaps because of her beautiful face, she got the name (Genesis 12:11).
-But when someone’s name is mentioned in the Bible, it is to show more of the person’s character or his/her destiny, what he/she would be in the future as God intended him/her to be.
-The interesting thing in Genesis 16, the chapter which told us about who Sarai was, tells of a classic quarrel of husband and wife waiting for God’s promise to be fulfilled.
+Sarai was the wife of Abraham, previously known as Abram (Genesis 11:29), who is a patriarchal father known for his faith in God.
+The meaning of the name Sarai is “princess of a king,” perhaps given to her because of her beauty (Genesis 12:11).
+However, when a name is mentioned in the Bible, it often signifies more about a person’s character or destiny as intended by God.
+In Genesis 16, the chapter that introduces us to Sarai, we witness a classic marital argument between her and Abraham as they wait for God’s promise to be fulfilled.

-Genesis 16:2 mentions Sarai’s words about God did not give her a child.
-She was upset.
-We would understand this because Abram and Sarai had been waiting for 10 years since they received the promise of a child the first time.
-Genesis 12:4, Abram was 75 years old when God called him.
-In Genesis 16:16, it is mentioned that Abram was 86 years old when Hagar gave birth to Ishmael for him.
-So Abram was at least 85 years old in verses 1-4 Genesis 16.
-There were 10 years passing by in between.
+In Genesis 16:2, Sarai expresses her frustration that God had not given her a child.
+This is understandable, as she and Abram had been waiting for 10 years since they first received the promise of a child.
+According to Genesis 12:4, Abram was 75 years old when God called him.
+By the time Hagar gave birth to Ishmael for him in Genesis 16:16, Abram was 86 years old.
+Therefore, he was at least 85 years old in Genesis 16:1-4, with 10 years having passed since the initial promise.

 To wait upon God